changtb/Automated-ELK-Stack-Depolyment/README.md

 Integrating an ELK server allows monitoring of the vulnerable VMs for file system changes and system metrics.

-The configuration details of each machine may be found below.
+The configuration details of each machine may be found below. _Note your IPs may differ._

 | Name     | Function   | IP Address | Operating System |
 |----------|------------|------------|------------------|